Aqib-Mushtaq-Khan/OpenFlexure-Microscope/README.md

 # OpenFlexure Microscope – DU Sensors & Innovation

-This repository documents my work on building and studying the **OpenFlexure Microscope** as part of the **DU Sensors & Innovation Technologies** programme at Université Paris-Saclay.
+This repository documents our work on building and studying the **OpenFlexure Microscope** as part of the **DU Sensors & Innovation Technologies** programme at Université Paris-Saclay.
+We are working in a Group of two.
+I, Aqib Mushtaq, and Yahiya Abdou. aqib.mushtaq@universite-paris-saclay.fr
+yahiya-abdou.maiga@universite-paris-saclay.fr

 ## Goals